GKiarie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ##2.
 This report, by its very length, defends itself against the risk of being read
 function that returns the length of a string.

+##3.
+I do not fear computers.
+I fear the lack of them
+function that prints a string, followed by a new line, to stdout